 Tax-Exempt Mutual Funds

-Tax-exempt mutual funds are made up of investments like municipal bonds that pay you interest without triggering federal income tax.
-If the bonds come from your home state, you might skip state and local taxes too.
+Tax-exempt mutual funds are made up of investments like municipal bonds that pay you interest income without triggering federal income tax.
+If the bonds come from your home state, you might skip state and local taxes.

 Municipal Bonds

-Local and state governments issue municipal bonds to fund things like schools, highways, or public utilities.
-When you invest in one, you’re basically lending the government money, and they agree to pay you interest on it.
+State and local governments issue municipal bonds to fund schools, highways, or public utilities.
+When you invest in one, you’re lending the government money, and they agree to pay you interest on it.

 Indexed Universal Life (IUL) Insurance